"[The Red King is] dreaming now," said Tweedledee: "and what do you think he's dreaming about?"

 A good example of a hard-to-explain anomaly of this kind is the literature on poltergeists.
 The difficulty of accounting for such reports in a rationalist manner has been well brought out by Alan Gauld and A.D.
 Cornell.
 I concluded my review of their scholarly book by saying that "the authors have a lot of first-hand experience of the matter and I have none.
 I therefore have to keep an open mind about it, but, if they are right, the world must be a much stranger place than we rationalists like to think it is."

 The SH provides a comprehensive explanation for such anomalies.
 They were put there by the simulators on purpose to keep us guessing.

 The idea of a cosmic intelligence test is an ancient one.
 We find it, for example, in the mediaeval Islamic sect known as the Ismailis (see my book The Assassins of Alamut).
 The Ismailis believed that the Koran contained an inner significance, an esoteric secret to which they alone held the key, and they went on to construct a theosophy of extraordinary richness and complexity.
 Similar ideas are to be found in the Kabbalah, among the Cathars of the Languedoc in the Middle Ages, and in the gnostic texts.
 An underlying theme in such belief systems is the notion that the world as we experience it is unreal, a mere seeming, masking some unknown ultimate reality.
 The Indian concept of Maya expresses a similar idea.

 These systems usually include a hierarchical cosmology, with successive layers of reality culminating at the Absolute or Divine level.
-A similar suggestion has been made in the case of the SH: perhaps the beings who are simulating us are themselves being simulated by someone else, and so on.
+A similar suggestion has been made in the case of the SH: perhaps the beings who are simulating us are themselves being simulated, and so on.